Sejal-31/Resume-Scrapping-using-python/README.md

-# Resume-Scrapping-using-python
+# Resume-Screening-using-python
-This is the repository for project of Resume Scraping using Python
+This is the repository for project of Resume Screening using Python